davidejones/alternativa3d_tools/README.md

 ---------

 ### 1.1.5
+- Updated min version of blender to be 2.62
-- Fixed version 5.6.0 uv mapping
+- Fixed export class version 5.6.0 uv mapping
+- Basic export to a3d 2.0
-- Added basic exports to .a3d version 2.0, 2.4, 2.5
+- Partial exporting to 2.4, 2.5, 2.6
+- Basic import of a3d 2.0
+- Partial importing of a3d 2.4, 2.5, 2.6
-- export tangents for classes and .a3d
+- Export tangents for classes and a3d
-- Flat or Smooth normals work
+- Flat or Smooth normals exports
+- Fixed export documentclass to do something useful
+- Updated mesh menu with a3dclasses
+- Updated examples

 ### 1.1.4
 - Added example exports for each version with built swf